spirospapakostas/PoolSeq_Dlabrax_domestication/README.md

 that fall below specified thresholds.
 The thresholds are based on the total depth at each position, allowing for more stringent criteria at higher depths.
+This script then proceeds with identifying and categorizing Single Nucleotide Polymorphisms (SNPs) into biallelic, monomorphic, and triallelic/multiallelic categories.
 =>

 <=